chunglabmit/pystripe/README.md

 The `scripts/` directory contains batch scripts for running `pystripe` within the current working directory.
 The parameters in these scripts can be adjusted as needed.

+In order to use these scripts, pystripe must be installed within a conda environment named "pystripe".

 ## Authors
 Phathom is maintained by members of the [Kwanghun Chung Lab](http://www.chunglab.org/) at MIT.